25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Usage.md

 app.
 Once you've downloaded or cloned the project, that process looks something like this:

-1. Set up the basic structure of the site.
+1. Set up the basic structure of the site
-2. Add some content, style, and functionality.
+2. Add some content, style, and functionality
-3. Run your site locally to see how it looks.
+3. Run your site locally to see how it looks
-4. Deploy your site.
+4. Deploy your site

 Cool, right? _It is_.
-That said, the smart defaults, baseline elements, default attribute values and various other utilities that HTML5 Boilerplate offers can serve as the foundation for whatever you're interested in building.
+That said, the smart defaults, baseline elements, default attribute values and various other utilities that HTML5 Boilerplate offers can serve as the foundation for whatever you're interested in building

 Even the basic use-case of a simple static site can be enhanced by manipulating the code through an automated build process.
 Moving up in complexity HTML5 Boilerplate can be integrated with whatever front-end framework, CMS or e-commerce platform you're working with.
-Mix-and-match to your heart's content.
-Use what you need (toss it in a blender if you need to) and discard the rest.
-HTML5 Boilerplate is a starting point, not a destination.
+Mix-and-match to your heart's content Use what you need (toss it in a blender if you need to) and discard the rest HTML5 Boilerplate is a starting point, not a destination

 ## Basic structure